 The Department of Primary Industry has determined weed species that are considered a 'priority' in terms of eradication or control in NSW.
-Of this list, there are 23 species that City of Newcastle has identified as being a priority for the Newcastle local government area.
+Of this list, there are 23 species that the City of Newcastle has identified as being a priority for the Newcastle local government area.

 Weed prioritisation is based on a weed risk assessment (WRA) across the Hunter Region and the Newcastle LGA, and in some specific cases a site specific WRA may be undertaken to assess the risks an invasive plant may pose to key assets such as threatened ecosystems or listed vulnerable species.